plwg/git_presentation/how_to_build_a_time_machine.md

 # Branches are Disposable

-I mentioned in Git branches are cheap, and switching branch fast.
+I mentioned in Git branches are cheap (enabled by pointer), and switching branch fast (enabled by snapshot).
 Why is that important?

+. . .

 Because you can experiment and context switch with very little consequences in a rapid manner.
 Like this: